Chart Color Schemes

 Turramurra demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 31.8% currently enrolled in formal education, including 10.4% in primary, 9.2% in secondary, and 7.3% in tertiary education.
+Educational participation is high, with 31.8% currently enrolled in formal education.
+This includes 10.4% in primary education, 9.2% in secondary education, and 7.3% pursuing tertiary education.

 Frequently Asked Questions - Education